SLG member profiles

 Karen has been an ERTOA committee member since 2017.

-Christine Robertson is Executive General Manager of Open Colleges Pty Ltd (RTO 90796), a privately operated RTO based in New South Wales that delivers distance learning to students across Australia.
+Christine Robertson provides consultancy services in the education, government and community sectors.
+Christine is a VET sector expert, having most recently served as a Strategic Advisor with Open Colleges Pty Ltd (RTO 90796), a privately operated RTO based in New South Wales that delivers online and blended learning to students across Australia.
+She has previously worked with Open Colleges as the Executive General Manager, Education and Training.

 From 2015 to 2019 Christine was Pro Vice-Chancellor Vocational Education and Training at Charles Darwin University, leading the VET Faculty’s strategic planning activities and decision making on the deployment of resources, workforce planning and academic offerings.